-UEFA is a privately owned organization headquartered in Switzerland.
-Founded in 1954, it has approximately 2,400 employees and reported $7.3B in revenue as of 2024.
-Primarily involved in spectator sports, the organization functions as the governing body of European football and serves as the umbrella organization for 55 national associations.
+UEFA, a privately owned entity headquartered in Switzerland, was founded in 1954, employs approximately 2400 individuals, and reported $5.7B in revenue as of 2025.
+The organization is the governing body of European football, functioning as the umbrella organization for 55 national associations, with spectator sports as its main product.

 Founded